miracl/core/c/readme.md

     gcc -O2 -std=c99 testecc.c core.a -o testecc

-(if using MINGW-W64 in Windows change -o testall to -o testall.exe)
+(if using MINGW-W64 in Windows change -o testecc to -o testecc.exe)

 The test program exercises 3 different ordinary elliptic curves (for ECDH Key exchange, ECDSA signature and ECIES encryption), plus RSA, all in the